pathunstrom/making-games-ppb/pytexas2019/3-making-your-game/04-outro.md

 github.com/ppb

-* We need help with docs!
+* We need lots help with docs!
 * Lots of little issues
 * I'll help if you're new to FOSS